Bulk bill claims in Medicare 011-43030000

 Bulk bill claim lost in transit

-Where the servicing health professional contacts the agency enquiring about the payment of a manually submitted bulk bill claim and it is identified that the agency is not in receipt of the claim (presumably lost in transit), the Service Officer must ask the health professional if they retained a copy of the claim.
+Where the servicing health professional asks about the payment of a manually submitted bulk bill claim that has not been received, Service Officers must ask them if they retained a copy of the claim.

 Note: the copy of the claim retained by the health professional must include a signature from the patient on the assignment of benefit form.